ortus-docs/commandbox-docs/embedded_server/url_rewrites.md

 If you're coming from Apache, Tuckey supports a large subset of the `mod_rewrite` style rules like what you would put in `.htaccess`.
 You can simply put your rules in a file named `.htacess` and point the `web.rewrites.config` property to that file.

-_Note: The name of the file matters with mod_reqrite-style rules.
+_Note: The name of the file matters with mod_rewrite-style rules.
 It must be called `.htaccess`.
 With xml rewrites, the filename is not important, only the content._

 Here are some simple rewrite rules: